Sunbury to discuss spending more rescue funds

-SUNBURY — Sunbury council members will discuss spending another $264,000 of American Rescue Funds to add to the $300,000 already spent of the $979,913 after agreeing to four new projects Wednesday night during a work session.
+SUNBURY — Sunbury council members will discuss spending another $264,000 of the $979,913 in American Rescue Funds after agreeing to four new projects Wednesday night during a work session.

 Council agreed to discuss spending $211,000 on a study and engineering for the entrance of the Celotex site in the Northern end of town.
 Council also agreed to discuss publicly about giving $9,000 to a Valley nonprofit called Getting Ahead in the Valley.